You are here

 POSITION TYPE: Licensed

-PAY: We are beginning Licensed bargaining for the 2025-26 school year, which will result in an increase in salaries.
-Pay for the 2024-25 school year ranges from $45,171.49 to $88,774.53, plus a $5,000 annual Special Education stipend.
-Placement is dependent on verifiable experience and education level and will be prorated by the start date.
+PAY: Pay for the 2025-26 school year ranges from $47,500 to $91,308, plus a $3500 annual Special Education stipend, prorated by start date.
+Placement is dependent on verifiable experience and education level.
 We also cover your PERS contribution.

 HIRING MANAGER: Melissa Glover, Director of Special Programs - melissa.glover@nsantiam.k12.or.us